 Note that the Geometric mean is always less than or equal to the Arithmetic mean.For further information on the geometric mean, see the Wikipedia Geometric Mean page.

-The Excel GEOMEAN function calculates the geometric mean of a supplied set of values.
+The Excel Geomean function calculates the geometric mean of a supplied set of values.

-The format of the function is:
+The syntax of the function is:

-Cell B1 of the spreadsheet on the right shows a simple example of the Excel Geomean Function, used to calculate the geometric mean of the values in cells A1-A5.
+Cell B1 of the above spreadsheet on the right shows a simple example of the Excel Geomean Function, used to calculate the geometric mean of the values in cells A1-A5.

 In this example, the Geomean function returns the value 1.622671112.

 If you get an error from the Excel Geomean function this is likely to be one of the following:

-|#NUM!||-||Occurs if any of the supplied values are negative|
+|#NUM!||-||Occurs if any of the supplied numeric values are negative.|

-|#VALUE!||-||Occurs if any of the supplied values cannot be interpreted as numeric values|
+|#VALUE!||-||Occurs if any of the supplied values are non-numeric.|